datacamp-content-public/Introduction-to-R-via-the-Tidyverse/chapter1.md

 ---
-  title: "Template Chapter 1"
+  title: "Getting Started"
-  description: "This is a template chapter."
+  description: "This chapter provides some basic information for working with R."
   v2: true

 ---
-## An exercise title written in sentence case
+## Add two number at the R prompt.

 ```yaml
 type: NormalExercise